BA Brandeis University

 PhD Institute of Fine Arts, New York University

-Allison Young is assistant professor of contemporary art history at LSU.
+Allison Young is assistant professor of contemporary art history at LSU, and an affiliate faculty member in the department of African and African American Studies (AAAS) at LSU.
 A specialist in postcolonial and contemporary art of the Global South, she received her B.A.
 (2009) in Art History and Anthropology from Brandeis University, and her M.A.
 (2012) and Ph.D.
 (2017) from the Institute of Fine Arts, New York University.
 Young’s research centers primarily on African and African-Diasporic artists and art histories, with focus on South African art, British art and visual culture, and questions surrounding migration, transnationalism, and political engagement in contemporary art.
 She has previously taught courses in art and design history and theory at Parsons, The New School for Design, and Loyola University, New Orleans.

 Young is currently at work on a book project on the work of South African artist Gavin Jantjes, and is engaged in research on the intersection of contemporary art, environmentalism, and social justice in Louisiana.
 She has published scholarly articles on contemporary artists such as Zarina Bhimji (British Art Studies, 2021), Gavin Jantjes (Art Journal, 2017) and Penny Siopis (Contemporaneity: Historical Presence in Visual Culture, 2015) and has also contributed writing to numerous exhibition catalogues and books.
 These include several essays for the forthcoming Phaidon publication African Artists (2021), multiple artist entries for Prospect 5: Yesterday We Said Tomorrow (2021), an extended essay on the work of Remy Jungerman for The Measurement of Presence, the Dutch Pavilion at the 58th Venice Biennale (2019); on Robert Pruitt for Queen: From the Collection of CCH Pounder (2018); on Juliana Huxtable for Out of Easy Reach (2018); and on several international artists for the Short Guide of All the World’s Futures, the 56th Venice Biennale (2015).
 Her arts criticism has been featured on platforms such as Artforum, Apollo International, ART AFRICA Magazine, and Wallpaper*, and she has served as Content Editor of Global Modern and Contemporary Art for Smarthistory since 2015.